Many tell us what to think. I ask my readers to be skeptical. Question me and others.

 The golden standard of a good essay

 The art of a classic essay seems to be fading away.
 Yet, there is no better way to present an argument.
 Sound bites, borrowed from Facebook, Twitter, or Tik-Tok, may impress an audience educated there, but they are not suitable for persuasive writing.
 One should learn this in high school.
 Not everybody does.
 I realized that when helping a teenager recently.
-I searched the internet for examples of good essays and was surprised to find that experts give high schoolers my old article about newspapers as an example.
+I searched the internet for examples of good essays and was surprised to find that experts gave high schoolers my old article about newspapers as an example.

 Photo by cottonbro from Pexels